-When displaying pictures that do not fit on the screen at 100% (1:1) scale, the program must show them at reduced size.
-To set the method used for this resizing, use Bitmap display quality.
+When displaying pictures that do not fit on the screen at 100% (1:1) scale, the program must shrink them onscreen before displaying them.
+To set the method used for this shrinking, use Bitmap display quality.
 Low gives high redrawing speed, but low quality.
 For most purposes, the best option is Normal.
 High gives the best display quality, but it also places the highest demands on your computer.
 This setting is shared by all parts of the program.

-Default JPEG compression determines what JPEG compression quality is used when saving pictures.
+Default JPEG compression determines what JPEG compression quality level is used when saving pictures.
 The next option determines what happens If (an) image does not qualify for lossless JPEG transformation.
 Crop to qualify it makes the program automatically crop the picture as needed.
 Perform lossy transformation makes the program preserve the picture's exact size.
-Uncropped photographs from a digital camera always meet the size requirements.
+Uncropped photographs from a digital camera always meet the size requirements for lossless transformations.

-Milliseconds to wait before automatic preview in editing dialogs determines how soon the autopreview in editing windows updates after you change settings.
+Milliseconds to wait before automatic preview in editing dialogs determines how soon the autopreview in editing windows (filter windows) updates after you change settings.
 Use Sound editor to set what program is run when you click Edit in the Audio Note section of the Image Information window.

 Use the control named Status bar information to set what is shown in the Editor's and Browser's status bars.
-Use Show import automatically on attaching camera or inserting card to make the Import Module appear automatically after connecting a camera, etc. Automatically rotate images to match EXIF orientation flag makes the Editor and Slideshow automatically rotate pictures to landscape/portrait as needed to match their EXIF orientation.
+Use Show import automatically on attaching camera or inserting card to make the Import module appear automatically after connecting a camera, etc. Automatically rotate images to match EXIF orientation flag makes the Editor and Slideshow automatically rotate pictures to landscape/portrait orientation as needed to match their EXIF orientation.